test-fullautomation/python-jsonpreprocessor/doc/additional_doc/feature_documentation.rst

 Adding comments to Json file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The JsonPreprocessor allows adding comments into json file, a comment could be
-added follow **"//"**.

-This is required becuase some big projects require a large json configuration file
+Every line starting with **"//"**, is commented out.
+Therefore a comment is valid for singles lines only.

+Comment out a block of several lines with only one start and one end comment string, is currently not supported.

+Adding comments to json files is useful in case of more and more content is added, e.g. because of a json file
-which contains a huge number of configuration parameters for the different features.
+has to hold a huge number of configuration parameters for different features.
+Comments can be used here
-Therefore, having the need of adding comments into json file to clarify the different
-configuration parameters.

-**Note:** This package is not allow commented a block of json code, each comment
-must be added with **"//"**.
+to clarify the meaning of these parameters or the differences between them.

 **Example:**